-Leaha, a YMCA resident, couldn’t afford to buy football boots.
+Leaha, one of our young residents living in 24-hour supported accomodation, couldn’t afford to buy football boots.
 But thanks to the Life Change Fund she was able to take part in an international football competition.
 Leaha tells her story.

 “Before coming to the YMCA, I was almost floating and had no real goals.
 When I was living at the Foyer at first I really felt out of my depth.
 Some of the younger people had mental health or drug issues.
 I became homeless for completely different reasons and all I wanted to do was to get somewhere in life.
 But I was referred to YMCA DownsLink and there wasn’t really a choice.
 It was the next step for me and I had to take it.